GLOBAL MARKETS-Asia stocks reach record highs after Wall St surge, dollar edges back

 “The downward trend is clear.
 We expect investment to come under pressure this year but we are relatively optimistic about consumption and exports,” said Li Huiyong, an economist at Shenwan Hongyuan Securities in Shanghai.

-The euro was traded at $1.2204, slipping from a three-year peak above $1.2300 after some ECB officials voiced worries about the currency’s strength.
+The euro was little changed at $1.2188, slipping from a three-year peak above $1.2300 after some ECB officials voiced worries about the currency’s strength.
 The common currency had advanced this month on expectations that the central bank would take steps towards winding back on stimulus measures to normalise monetary policy.

 The two-year Treasury yield hovered near a nine-year high of 2.051 percent reached on Wednesday on expectations the Federal Reserve will continue to tighten monetary policy this year.

-In commodities, crude oil prices extended gains on data showing a decline in U.S. crude inventories and as rebels in Nigeria threatened to attack the country’s petroleum infrastructure.
+In commodities, crude oil prices extended gains on data showing a decline in U.S. crude inventories.

 Despite the gains, many analysts are warning that the recent oil price rally may lose momentum.